 WLTP CO2 emissions: 262g/km

 This Land Rover Discovery, powered by a six-cylinder diesel engine, was one of the models to receive the biggest rise in first-year VED.
 Previously in the 191-225 band, carrying a first-year VED charge of £1280, this particular Discovery model moved into the highest band, with a first-year charge of £2135.
 That’s a rise of £855 from April 1st 2020.

 List Price: £64,495

 WLTP CO2 emissions: 0g/km

-Despite having the highest list price of the vehicles shown in these examples, the Jaguar I-PACE is fully electric, meaning it currently falls into the lowest first-year VED band, which does not carry a charge.
-That won’t change after April 1st either, as it will still emit 0g/km under the WLTP tests.
-Remember, though, due to its original purchase list price being higher than £40,000, there will be a £320 premium payable from the second year of owning this vehicle, regardless of the fact it qualifies for the lowest VED band.
+Despite having the highest list price of the vehicles shown in these examples, the Jaguar I-PACE is fully electric, meaning it falls into the lowest first-year VED band, which does not carry a charge.
+That didn’t change after April 1st either, as it still emits 0g/km under the WLTP tests.
+Remember, though, due to its original purchase list price being higher than £40,000, there is a £320 premium payable from the second year of owning this vehicle, regardless of the fact it qualifies for the lowest VED band.